-If you or a loved one has been bitten or attacked by a dog in San Bernardino County or Riverside County, we will assemble a team to take on your serious injury case.
-Our teams, which consist of an experienced personal injury attorney, a highly trained paralegal, and a skilled administrative assistant, will work together with you to formulate a plan of action.
+If you or a loved one has been bitten or attacked by a dog in San Bernardino County or Riverside County, our experienced attorney will assemble a team to take on your serious injury case.
+Our teams, which consist of an experienced personal injury lawyer, a highly trained paralegal, and a skilled administrative assistant, will work together with you to formulate a plan of action.
 We welcome questions, involvement, and honesty — qualities that have earned Inland Empire Law Group the respect of the community and other legal professionals alike over the last two decades.

 How do you know if your dog bite case holds water?
-Call the offices of the Inland Empire Law Group today.
-We will sit down with you in full confidence to discuss your case and your options moving forward.
+Contact our law firm today!
+Our Rancho Cucamonga personal injury lawyer will sit down with you in full confidence to discuss your case and your options moving forward.
 Our free, no-obligation consultations can either give you a plan or of action or simply the peace of mind that you fully explored your dog attack legal options.
-Contact our Rancho Cucamonga dog bite injury lawyer by filling out the short form on this page or by calling us at : (909) 481-0100

 Nationwide Dog Bite Statistics